Starraider/TYPO3-gitpod/README.md

 # TYPO3 + Gitpod

-## Set up a full TYPO# dev environment in a browser
+## Set up a full TYPO3 dev environment in a browser

 ## Try it out